muratk5n/thirdwave/en/2022/02/costs-lcoe.md

 Calculating and comparing LCOE can: Measure value across the longer term, showing projected life-cycle costs..
-Highlight opportunities for Tribes to develop different scales of projects (facility, community, or commercial)..
+Highlight opportunities for investors to develop different scales of projects (facility, community, or commercial)..
 Inform decisions to pursue projects on an economic basis, compared to utility rates.

 Overnight cost